melka-web/tapjoy-privacy/README.md

 ## Permissions

-The Application requires the following Android permissions:
+The Application requires the following permissions on mobile devices:

-### VIBRATE
+### VIBRATE (Android) / Haptic Feedback (iOS)

 - **Purpose:** Provides haptic feedback when you pop balloons
 - **Usage:** Only triggers vibration during gameplay for better user experience
 - **Data Collection:** No data is collected from this permission

 **The Application does NOT require or request:**

 - ❌ Internet access
 - ❌ Camera access
 - ❌ Location access
 - ❌ Contacts access
-- ❌ Storage access
+- ❌ Storage access (except for local game data)
 - ❌ Phone access
+- ❌ Microphone access
+- ❌ Photo library access

 ---